keu/docs/astro/create-project.md

 ## Step 1: Create an Astro project

-To create a new Astro project, follow the steps below.
+To create a new Astro project:

 1. Create a new directory for your Astro project: